 It is anticipated that the actions included within this policy will have an overall positive impact on the environment.
 Likely to lead to improvements in air quality through a reduction in motorised vehicle use.
 However, precise impacts are uncertain as this will depend on infrastructure installed and the sensitivity of local environments.

-Operators receiving grants are required to submit regular reports on patronage, farebox kms operated etc.
+Operators receiving grants are required to submit regular reports on patronage, farebox kilometres operated and other factors.